 “Doesn’t matter if she knows it,” Travis replied.
 “She’s persistent.
 But I’ll keep her in check.”
 He coaxed Ben out of the room and turned off the light.
 “Let’s finish dinner, say goodnight, and make an early exit.”

-Ben was reluctant to return to the meal but did so anyway, touching Travis’ elbow one last time before they stepped back into the brightly-lit room.
+Ben was reluctant to return to the meal but did so anyway.
+Before stepping back into the brightly-lit dining room, he touched Travis’ elbow again.

 “So which one of you fell into the toilet?”
 Bryan teased upon their return.
 Everyone looked in their direction and laughed.